Open source · Built for Android

 What do the APKs in Releases mean?

-Each release ships three debug-signed APKs: *-arm64-debug.apk for almost every modern phone, *-x86_64-debug.apk for emulators and x86 Chromebooks, and *-universal-debug.apk if you don't know which to pick (it bundles both, larger download).
-Releases are tagged vX.Y.Z-agent.N where the upstream RikkaHub version is vX.Y.Z and N is the agent revision on top.
+Each release ships three release-signed APKs: *-arm64-release.apk for almost every modern phone, *-x86_64-release.apk for emulators and x86 Chromebooks, and *-universal-release.apk if you don't know which to pick (it bundles both, larger download).
+Releases are tagged vX.Y.Z-agent.N where vX.Y.Z is the upstream RikkaHub version and N is the agent revision on top.
+If you still have an old debug build installed, uninstall it first; the signing changed.
 Google Play Protect may flag the install with a "this app may be harmful" warning since the APKs aren't Play-Store signed; tap "Install anyway", or temporarily turn off "Scan apps with Play Protect" while you install.

 License?